drei01/pricewell-docs/site/content/integrations/bubble.md

 Go to Settings -> API

 1. Enable Data API
-2. User (this gives us access to the user data fields that you allow in the next step)
+2. Check "User" (this gives us access to the user data fields that you allow in the next step)
 3. Use field display instead of ID for key names

 ### Add data fields